jademene/International-Students-in-the-US-Analysis/README.md

 Examining international student demographics in the USA.
 This dataset provides insights into a variety of aspects including, gender, marital status, Visa type, origin of country, academic level, and much more.
 Note that the data imported here has already been cleaned and partially formatted.

-_Note: this was a collaborative task with one other peer in the inernational BABD master @ POLIMI General School of Management._
+_Note: this was a collaborative task with one other peer in the international BABD master @ POLIMI General School of Management._